maevanapcontact/Ulight/README.md

 ### Marketing

 We need markters or people that are interested in marketing to make the project in better positioning and present it to the whole community.
+Our board in trello is ready and this is the link https://trello.com/b/6qyC7P5z/marketing you can join us.

 ## Get Started
 ### Pull the Project